-Format of the record of proceedings must comply with California Rules of Court, rules 3.2200 through 3.2208, except that the court prefers that the record of proceedings be submitted in a searchable, portable document format (PDF), and not a paper format.
-The party lodging the record of proceedings should submit two copies of the electronic record of proceedings, one for the court, and one for research.
-(Effective January 1, 2017, New)
+The record must comply with California Rules of Court, rules 3.2200 through 3.2208.
+However, pursuant to California Rule of Court, rule 3.2206, the court orders that the administrative record be submitted electronically, through e-filing.
+The court prefers that the record be submitted in a searchable, portable document format (PDF) with bookmarks.
+(Effective January 1, 2021; adopted as Rule 2.11.4 effective January 1, 2017)